dPys/nxbench/doc/examples.md

 ## **Introduction**

-The included `example.yaml` file serves as the boilerplate configuration for `nxbench`, defining the algorithms to benchmark, the datasets to use, validation settings, benchmarking matrices, and ASV (Airspeed Velocity) configurations.
-The `asv.conf.json` file, on the other hand, should NOT be modified -- nxbench handles this dynamically.
+The included `example.yaml` file serves as the boilerplate configuration for `nxbench`, defining the algorithms to benchmark, the datasets to use, validation settings, benchmarking matrices, and environment configurations.

 Properly configuring the configuration yaml file ensures accurate and meaningful benchmarking results tailored to your specific requirements.